Read our Blog

 Web browsers

-A web browser is also referred to as an Internet browser or just a browser.
-It is application software for accessing the World Wide Web.
-When a user requests a web page from a website, the web browser retrieves the necessary content from a web server and then displays the page on the user’s device.
+A web browser, also called an Internet browser or simply a browser, is application software used to access the World Wide Web.
+Whenever a user requests a web page from a website, the browser retrieves the necessary content from a web server.
+Afterwards, it displays the page on the user’s device, making the information instantly viewable.

 In the Beginning

-Microsoft was a software company in the early days.
-It made money by licensing its operating system to computer manufacturers and by selling products that worked with that operating system.
-The most well-known are Word and Excel.
-In the early 2000s, Internet Explorer controlled 95% of the web browsing market.
+Microsoft was primarily a software company in those early years.
+It made money by licensing its operating system to computer manufacturers and by selling programs that worked with that system.
+For example, its most well-known products include Word and Excel.
+By the early 2000s, Internet Explorer controlled an incredible 95% of the web browsing market.

-These days, Google’s Chrome browser dominates the world of browsers with roughly a 65% share of the worldwide browser market, followed by Apple’s Safari with roughly 20%.
+These days, Google Chrome dominates the browser market, holding roughly a 65% share worldwide.
+Meanwhile, Apple’s Safari follows in second place with about 20%.

 • Firefox